gdonval/Angelica/README.md

 That’s it.
 Your servers are ready.

+Note: if you want to re-run only a part of a playbook, just add `--tags "your_tag"` to the command. *your_tag* could be a top variable in your configuration file (e.g. *ssh*, *apache*…).

 ### Local environment ###

-- In a local environment, you’ll need to share your project between you guest and your host, to edit the code with your IDE.
+- In a local environment, you’ll need to share your project between you guest and your host, to be able to edit your code.
 Three options are possible:

 ##### Sharing with a virtual machine - can harm performance really badly #####